CobayaSampler/cobaya/docs/likelihood_gaussian.rst

 ``gaussian`` likelihood
 =======================

-A simple (multi-modal if required) Gaussian likelihood, aimed at testing.
+A simple (multi-modal if required) Gaussian mixture likelihood, aimed at testing.
 The pdf is normalized to 1 when integrated over an infinite domain, regardless of the number of modes.

 Usage
 -----